explosivegaming/scenario/.github/ISSUE_TEMPLATE/Error_report.md

 ---
-name: Error Report
+name: Error/Desync Report
-about: Create a report on a bug which gives an error
+about: Create a report on a bug which gives an error or desync

 ---